ANALYSIS-Russia's Ukraine gas transit sanction threat a fresh blow for Europe

 Gazprom this week rejected all the claims, adding that Russia may introduce sanctions against Naftogaz in the case that it further pursues the matter.
 Such sanctions would prohibit Gazprom from paying Ukraine transit fees, which analysts say could end Russian gas flows to Europe via the country.

-Yuriy Vitrenko, chief executive of Naftogaz, says the company will continue with arbitration proceedings against Gazprom regardless.
+Yuriy Vitrenko, chief executive of Naftogaz, said the company will continue with arbitration proceedings against Gazprom regardless.

 "(Sanctions) would make into reality the worst-case scenario that European governments have been preparing for all summer, a European gas market without Russian gas," said Natasha Fielding, head of EMEA gas pricing at Argus Media.